-MSPT 101 POWERSPORTS SERVICE Fall, 3 credit hours
+MSPT 101 POWERSPORTS SERVICE

 This course is an introduction to the general theories of system and maintenance of powersports vehicles, including motorcycles, snowmobiles and all-terrain vehicles.
 Two hours lecture, three hours laboratory per week.

 MSPT 110 ENGINE AND POWER TRANSMISSION SERVICE